tddfellow/tddfellow.github.io/source/about-me/index.markdown

 * Delivered Knowledge Base system for main product
 * Implemented TDD in my team and spread this idea to all other teams
 * Implemented Code-Review in my team and spread this idea to all other teams
-* Delivered production environment built on top of Docker with ability to run Service Oriented Architecture on it
+* Delivered production environment built on top of Docker with the ability to run Service Oriented Architecture on it

 #### Learnings

 * Learned a lot of leadership skills
-* Learned that it is important to share your own knowledge, since it is always a win-win situation
+* Learned that it is vital to share your own knowledge since it is always a win-win situation
 * Learned Python and Ruby languages
 * Learned how to do DevOps

+### C#/.Net Junior Developer

+#### KIFSoft -- October 2008 -- September 2009 | Ukraine

+KIFSoft is a small 2-people agency.

+#### Core responsibilities

+* Fully responsible for 1 software development project for the local gymnasium
+* Deployment of the application to the servers
+* Make the system available to both teachers and parents

+#### Technologies

+* C#/.Net 3.0
+* MSSQL database server
+* MS IIS application server
+* HTML, CSS

 ## Algorithmic experience